rubyforgood/shelter-assist/README.md

 ```
 rails s
 ```
-## Setting up and testing mail delivery using Mailhog
+## Setting up and testing mail delivery using Mailhog in local development

 The following is how to setup mailhog, which is a tool to intercept e-mails in a local environment for e-mail testing purposes.
 The following steps only apply to MacOS users.
 For non MacOS users, please refer to `https://mailtrap.io/blog/mailhog-explained/`